bnovak1/files2Joplin/README.md

 the body consists of only a link to the attached file.

 Command line inputs:
+1) The absolute path for the Joplin directory.
+   It is the directory you are syncing to, not the local directory.
-1) The Joplin directory is needed to check if randomly generated file names already exist.
+   This is needed to check if randomly generated file names already exist.
-2) The attachment directory with the files to add to the RAW directory.
+2) The absolute path for the attachment directory with the files to add to the RAW directory.